PavanRangani/docs/docs/prd/banking/banking.md

     - It shows the owner entity name of the banking.
   - Bank/Company
     - Show company name. if company has stock symbol, show it in bracket.
+    - Not applicable for `Funding Account` type.
   - Account Nickname
+    - If account nickname is too long, shows elips
   - Account Number
   - Bill Pay
     - Applicable only for `Credit Card`, `Checking` & `Savings` type.